Featured in...

 It’s important to note that not all lenders offer enhanced lifetime mortgages or consider the same set of health conditions.
 Therefore, in my experience, seeking advice from an independent financial adviser is recommended.

-Can you transfer the lifetime mortgage if you move home?
+Can you transfer it if you move?

 Equity release companies that are a member of the Equity Release Council will allow you to transfer your lifetime mortgage to the new property if you move.
 This is a portable lifetime mortgage.
 However, the new property must be deemed “suitable”.